jpalcantara85/HAUSMANN/README.md

 ## 7. IMPORTANT CONCEPTS: (under permanent construction)

-- Publication date x filing date x grant date: patent documents are published (publication date) by patent offices usually 18 months after the date on which a patent application was first filed (filing data) or once a patent has been granted (grant date) for the invention claimed by the patent applicant.
+- *Publication date x filing date x grant date*: patent documents are published (publication date) by patent offices usually 18 months after the date on which a patent application was first filed (filing data) or once a patent has been granted (grant date) for the invention claimed by the patent applicant.
 Queries in this script always take as reference publication date.